 Faye blushed.

 “I didn’t realize I was that transparent,” she said.
-“Let me put it this way…I didn’t like the way he treated you.
-You deserved better.
-But I respected your choice.
+“Let me put it this way…I don’t like the way he treats you.
+You deserve better.
+But I respect your choice.
 He’s your husband, after all, not mine.”

-Time fell away as they reminisced, shrieking with laughter at recalled pranks, mishaps and lovers as if they had never been apart.
+Time fell away as they reminisced, shrieking with laughter at recalled pranks, mishaps and boyfriends as if they had never been apart.
 Dusk was falling as Sarah glanced at the clock.

-Faye, sipping her wine, felt pleasantly tipsy.
+Faye, sipping her wine, felt pleasantly mellow and tipsy.
 True friendships are like comfortable slippers, she thought.
 No, that was silly.
-She was searching her mind for something that did not sound as if it came from a Hallmark greeting card, when they heard the front doorbell ring.
+She was searching her mind for something that did not sound as if it came from a Hallmark greeting card when the front doorbell rang.

 “That was quick,” said Sarah, puzzled.
 “I just hung up with them.”